dgigalo/linux-sysadmin-interview-questions/README.md

 * Tell me about the biggest mistake you've made in [some recent time period] and how you would do it differently today.
 What did you learn from this experience?
 * Why we must choose you?
 * What function does DNS play on a network?
-* Что такое HTTP?
-* What is an HTTP proxy and how does it work?
-* Describe briefly how HTTPS works.
 * What is an A record, an NS record, a PTR record, a CNAME record, an MX record?
 * What is SMTP?
 Give the basic scenario of how a mail message is delivered via SMTP.
 * What is RAID?
 What is RAID0, RAID1, RAID5, RAID10?